Back

 Step 1: Combine like terms using addition or subtraction.

-Right now we have terms containing P on both sides of the equation:
+Right now you have terms containing P on both sides of the equation:

 \(3 - 6{\text{P}} = -6 - 7{\text{P}}\)